Milwaukee Date Ideas for Travelers

 You really can’t get more “Wisconsin” than spending an evening sampling different cheeses with the perfect locally produced beer or wine.

-At the cheese ba,r you can create your own cheese flight when you choose from a variety of 175 different artisan cheeses while spending less than $5 (and that includes your drink!).
+At the cheese ba,r you can create your own cheese flight when you choose from a variety of 175 different artisan kinds of cheese while spending less than $5 (and that includes your drink!).

 This was a time when the local dairy industry was at its height and cheese-producers from all over western Europe were immigrating to Milwaukee for the abundant supply of milk for their trade.